storefront-x/storefront-x/docs/modules/vue-router.md

 ### Dynamic parameters

-Pages can define dynamic parts that will be matched as [route parameters](https://router.vuejs.org/guide/essentials/dynamic-matching.html).
+Pages can define dynamic parts, that will be matched as [route parameters](https://router.vuejs.org/guide/essentials/dynamic-matching.html).

 `pages/hello/[name].vue` will match `/hello/Pat`, `hello/Mat` and similar URLs.